nromasanta/3680Project/README.md

+# QuizCraft

+Create and Answer Quizzes made by Users.
+For Users.

+Wesbite made using ReactJS.

+Persistent Data Storage through MongoDB.

+Utilization of the MERN stack.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.